 Each company seeks to maximize its income while determining the market value of a new product.
-In this article, we described how to do it right in detail.
-You will learn the six basic methods of pricing.
-Each pricing approach has its own characteristics, advantages, and disadvantages.
+In this article, we describe pricing method in marketing in detail.
+You will learn six basic methods of pricing.
+Pricing strategies in marketing assume pricing approaches with their own features, advantages, and flaws.
 Each described method for calculating the optimum rate is used in practice, but an ideal one for you depends on the principles of process management in your company.
 So read, learn, and choose the best practice for your business.

 When using cost-oriented pricing methods, a company takes the current cost of a product as its starting point and depending on the product’s value sets the selling price.
 Such methods are suitable for companies that are not likely to affect the cost of products, for example, those with a well-established product cycle when they cannot reduce costs.